Skip to main content

 (4) Include specific goals to be achieved as a result of service provided, including the level or degree of improvement expected.

-(5) For nursing services, reference and identify the location of the prescription of a physician, and for medications, reference and identify the location of the prescription of a physician or an advanced practice nurse with certification to prescribe in accordance with Ohio law.
+(5) For nursing services, reference and identify the location of the prescription of a physician.
+For medications, reference and identify the location of the prescription of a physician, physician assistant, or an advanced practice nurse in accordance with Ohio law.

-(6) Specify timelines for re-assessment/re-evaluation, which should be no more than twelve-months from the date of the initial assessment/evaluation, of the eligible child and updates to the plan of care/IEP.
+(6) Specify timelines for re-assessment, which should be no more than twelve-months from the date of the initial evaluation or re-assessment, of the eligible child and updates to the IEP.

 (1) The date (i.e., day, month, and year) that the activity was provided.

-(2) The full legal name of the child for whom the activity was provided.
+(2) The full legal name of the eligible child for whom the activity was provided.

 (3) A description of the service, procedure, and method provided, as well as the location where the service is delivered (may be in case notes or a coded system with a corresponding key).